EEX Exchange

 Further information

-Exchange supervisory authority at the Saxon State Department for Economic Affairs, Labour and Transport: www.smwa.sachsen.de
+Exchange Supervisory Authority at the Saxon State Ministry for Economic Affairs, Labour, Energy and Climate Action: www.smwa.sachsen.de

 Exchange supervisory authorities of the federal states: www.boersenaufsicht.de